 Despite being from the cannabis plant, CBD does not have any psychoactive effects whatsoever, meaning it doesn’t make you feel “high” or even drowsy.

 THC, short for Tetrahydrocannabinol, is the other of the two most famous cannabinoids.

 While it has been suggested to have health benefits too, the psychoactive effects combined with the fact THC is illegal across most of the world means it’s a lot more risky to consume, and research into its benefits have been much slower and less certain.

 CBD oil is made up of extracts from the cannabis plant and contains a high concentration of CBD, but a minimal (<0.2%) amount of THC.

-If you would like to go in depth and learn more about CBD oil and the claims that have been made about its efficacy as a health supplement, check out our guides to CBD oil and the benefits of CBD oil.
+- If you would like to go in depth and learn more about CBD oil and the claims that have been made about its efficacy as a health supplement, check out our guide to CBD oil.